 - Implementation – Agile teams start working and meet together frequently to discuss problems, ideas, and new strategies, to encourage collaboration and strong team interaction.
 These time-boxed Scrum meetings serve as dedicated time for team members to synchronize their efforts, share progress updates, address challenges, and align their actions toward achieving project goals.

 - Sprint review – The team may hold an informal stand-up meeting at the end of the sprint to present what was accomplished and what wasn’t.

 - Sprint retrospective – At the end of the sprint, the team discusses what went well and what they could improve on.
 They may also identify poorly defined tasks and how to better manage the workload.

 In short, Agile leadership encourages teamwork and breaks the process into manageable sprints that enable development teams to create better products faster.

-What is Waterfall Methodology in Product Management?
+What is the Waterfall Methodology of Product Management?

-Before Agile project management, businesses tended to use Waterfall methodology as a means of breaking down tasks into multiple development phases.
+Before Agile project management, businesses tended to use traditional Waterfall methodology as a means of breaking down tasks into multiple development phases.
 These phases usually consist of the following:

-Unlike Agile, the Waterfall model only tested products at the end of the development process leaving little to no room for change.
+Unlike Agile, the Waterfall model only tested products at the end of the development process, leaving little to no room for change.
 The Waterfall model remained the status quo for many years.